 The county seat for Rock County is the City of Janesville.
 Settled in 1853, the City first prospered due to the accessibility of water power to fuel industries along the Rock River.
 Early growth of the City was driven by agriculture and the railroad.
-As of April, 2008, the top employers in the City are General Motors (note - GM is anticipated to close in 2010), Mercy Health System, School District of Janesville, Rock County, and LSS.
+As of April 2008, the top five employers in the City are General Motors (note GM's anticipated closure by December, 2008), Mercy Health System, School District of Janesville, Rock County and LSS.